ascv/HyperLogLog/README.md

 >>> HyperLogLog(p=15, max_list_size=10**6)
 ```

-Traversing the spare register list every time an item is added to the
+Traversing the sparse register list every time an item is added to the
 `HyperLogLog` to update a register is expensive.
-A temporary buffer is used
+A temporary buffer is instead
-instead to defer this operation.
-Items added to the `HyperLogLog` are first
+used to defer this operation.
+Items added to the `HyperLogLog` are first added
-added to the temporary buffer.
-When the buffer is full the items are sorted and
+to the temporary buffer.
+When the buffer is full the items are sorted and then
-then any register updates occur.
-These updates can be done in one pass since
+any register updates occur.
+These updates can be done in one pass since both
-both the temproary buffer and spare register list are sorted.
+the temproary buffer and sparse register list are sorted.

 The buffer size can be set using `max_buffer_size`:
 ```